Jurek-Raben/DawProject-Tool/README.md

 ## How to build from source

 macOS and Linux users use the `build_for_mac_linux.sh` script.
 Might need a chmod +x first.
-Windows users can test the same script, but most certainly will have to zip this directory, and then rename the zip to "ffx.tools.dawproject.xrnx".
+Windows users can test the same script, but most certainly will have to zip this directory, and then rename the zip to "ffx.tools.DawProject.xrnx".

 ## Feel free to contribute